30% off sitewide! Sale ends soon. -dsktp

 Fungi 101, Immune System

-Mushrooms like the reishi, chaga and turkey tail mushroom are currently gaining serious attention, and for a good reason.
+Mushrooms like the Reishi, Chaga, Cordyceps, Lion’s Mane, and Turkey Tail are currently gaining serious attention, and for a good reason.
 These mushrooms have been a part of Traditional Chinese Medicine, indigenous medicine, and global cultures’ healing practices for thousands of years.
 In Ancient Greece, mushrooms were used for their anti-inflammatory properties.
 First Nations people used mushrooms to heal wounds.
 Today, Western research is catching up, confirming the specific chemical pathways that create mushrooms’ beneficial effects.

-Are you thinking of adding a mushroom supplement to your daily wellness routine?
-Here are 10 mushroom supplements benefits to inspire you.
+Are you thinking of adding mushroom supplements to your daily wellness routine?
+Here are 10 mushroom supplement benefits to inspire you.

-Reishi, chaga and turkey tail mushrooms are amongst some of the best mushrooms for immunity boosting.
+Reishi, Chaga, and Turkey Tail mushrooms are amongst some of the best functional mushrooms for immunity boosting.
 All three have a potentially beneficial effect on the immune system, largely thanks to long chains of carbohydrates known as polysaccharopeptides that are bound inside mushroom’s proteins.

 These particles have a clear immunomodulating effect: